math-comp/Coq-Combi/README.md

   - subsequences, integer vectors
   - standard words, permutations and the standardization map
   - Yamanouchi word
-  - binary trees, Dyck words and Catalan numbers
+  - binary trees, ordered trees, Dyck words and Catalan numbers
   - set partition and refinement order

 * the **Coxeter presentation of the symmetric group**.